 Cads About Matrimony is the ONLY wedding game you'll want to play (sorry, toilet paper dresses) #Sponsors#bachelorette party#games#wedding shower October 3 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Remember when we introduced you to Cads About Matrimony — the game for the snark-loving bachelorette party, invented by a Tribesmaid?
 Well, this is your feel-good story of the day… After seeing how popular the $5 print-it-yourself version was, Tribesmaid Ailea started a Kickstarter for a pro version, and (thanks in part to you guys) got fully funded!
 So now you can buy that sexy, sleek box of wedding-snark fun instead of having to find a working printer (because, if you're like me, that task is A LOT harder than planning a wedding).
 Let's take a peek inside the sexy sleek box from our sponsor Cads About Matrimony… What is Cads About Matrimony?
 Cads About Matrimony is based on the same basic matching concept of Apples To Apples and (obviously) Cards Against Humanity.
 One player reads a question card out loud.
 The other players each submit an answer card.
 The best answer wins.
 The twist here is that all the questions and clues in Cads About Matrimony make a mockery of (what else?) marriage and weddings.
 Who wants to play?
 Maybe you're dreading your bridal shower or bachelorette party — the tired spectacle of booze, clichés, and terrible, soul-shrivelling games, the mortifying props, the forced lechery.
 Or maybe you're planning your friend's bachelorette or wedding shower, and want to COMPLETELY avoid all of that nonsense.
 Then Cads About Matrimony is going to be your new best party friend.
 Where can you get your hands on these bad boys?
 Well thanks to all y'all, the game that's going to revolutionize weddings games can be purchased on the Cads About Matrimony website or from Amazon (with Prime shipping no less!).
 So that means you can stop wasting toilet paper, and start playing Cads About Matrimony!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Put a bow on it: adorable wedding shoes with big ol' bows NEXT Erin & Mark's retro, book-inspired, freethinking wedding Show/Hide comments [ 9 ] This sounds like so much fun!
 Quick!
 Someone get engaged and invite me to the party/shower so I can play!
 2 agree Reply Why is it "Cads" and not cards?
 3 agree Reply Licensing stuff.
 It's so they don't infringe on the copyright of Cards Against Humanity.
 2 agree Reply Also this: 12 agree Reply These are HILRIOUS!
 1 agrees Reply *hilarious of course, hm 😉 Reply The font face looks like the guys from "Cards Against Humanity" made this … I'm definitely playing this game at some point!
 Reply I donated to the kickstarter and got my set of cards not too long ago.
 I LOVE IT.
 I haven't gotten a chance to play yet, but this is probably going to be the only game we play at my bachelorette party, and I'm so glad I got to help them start producing them!
 2 agree Reply Wish that they had made the backs of the cards more like the CAH ones, so I could mix these into our pre-existing decks.
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.